 The assessment considers the separation of the Ice Cream business in 2025 and also a possibility that the existing business continues over the assessment period.
 We have also reviewed the mitigating factors in respect of each principal risk.
-The risks and mitigating factors are summarised on pages 52 to 59.
+The risks are summarised on pages 52 to 59.